Bylaws

 D. Graduate Faculty Assembly

-The Assembly shall promote discussion in matters that, directly and indirectly, effect the ability of the Graduate Faculty to carry out with excellence their programs of teaching, mentorship, and research by agenda item submission to the Associate Dean.
+The assembly shall promote discussion in matters that, directly and indirectly, effect the ability of the Graduate Faculty to carry out with excellence their programs of teaching, mentorship, and research by agenda item submission to the Associate Dean.

-The Faculty Assembly may submit recommendations for topics of discussion relevant to the interests of the GSBS to the Graduate Faculty Council.
+The faculty assembly may submit recommendations for topics of discussion relevant to the interests of the GSBS to the Graduate Faculty Council.

 Faculty Assembly will occur two times each semester with dates to be determined by the Graduate Faculty Council.
 Special topics will be discussed in addition to open forum discussion.
 (Approved at GFC, February 11, 2022)